 swipe to see more

-As a member of the Education Department, Michael Svec teaches all levels of science methods, a freshmen seminar on Mars, graduate course on culture of American schools, and perspectives on American education.
-He is also the coordinator for the science education interdisciplinary minor.
-Professional activities include physics and astronomy education, implementing technology in science classrooms, and inquiry in the K-12 classroom.
-During the winter and spring of 2005, Dr. Svec was a Fulbright Scholar in the Czech Republic teaching science education courses at Ostrava and Palacky Universities
+As a member of the Education Department, Michael Svec teaches all levels of science methods, introductory courses on international comparative education, culture, identity and schooling, graduate course on culture of American schools, and two May X travel programs on international comparisons and religious, ethnic and national identities.
+He is the coordinator for the science education interdisciplinary minor.
+Professional activities include physics and astronomy education, history of astronomy, and inquiry in the K-12 classroom.
+During the winter and spring of 2005, Dr. Svec was a Fulbright Scholar to the Czech Republic teaching science education courses at Ostrava and Palacky Universities.

 Honors